 - Chefs, food critics and other local industry personalities

-3. Partner up with local businesses
+3. Partner up with local businesses or charities

 As a brick and mortar business owner, you have much to gain from partnering with local businesses.
 As a new entrepreneur, you’re part of a community now, and nurturing fellow businesses will pay off as you develop regular customers.